potestiolab/canvas/README.md

 ### 4.4.3 - Arguments)
 In the "choice3" task, there are several arguments that can be used.
 These arguments (two mandatories and one optional) are as follows:

-* **`protein.gro`**: This is a mandatory file (-g/--gro) containing the coordinates of all-atom structure of the biomolecule in .gro format.
+* **`protein.gro`**: This is a mandatory file (`-g/--gro`) containing the coordinates of all-atom structure of the biomolecule in .gro format.

-* **`list_all_AT_res.dat`**: File containing the list of _all_ residues that require an atomistic (first column) and medium-grained (second column) description.
+* **`list_all_AT_res.dat`**: This is a mandatory file (`-l/--list`) that contains the list of _all_ residues that require an atomistic (first column) and medium-grained (second column) description.
 In particular, given the coordinates file of all-atom structure of the biomolecule, protein.gro, the _residue number_ is the first column of such file.[^3] Note that if the file is leaved empty, the biomocule will be entirely described in Coarse-Grained, and only only CA atoms will survive.

 ```
 |-------------------|---------------------|